wsorenso/proj7-freeTimes/README.md

 # proj6-Gcal
-Snarf appointment data from a selection of a user's Google calendars
+Snarf appointment data from a selection of a user's Google calendars I am using port 7289 on ix.

 ## What is here